New Legislation Payroll & HR in 2024 and beyond

 These changes are not expected to impact PAYE and RTI processes or apply where an employee’s normal payment interval is either less than a week or more than a month.

-Neonatal Care (Leave and Pay) Bill – Expected from April 2025
+Neonatal Care (Leave and Pay) Bill – Expected From April 2025

 In order to qualify claimants must: